WDI-SEA/notes/04-databases/sql-intro/readme.md

 ## Data Types

-Similar to how Ruby has types of data, SQL defines types that can be stored in the DB.
+Similar to how Javascript has types of data, SQL defines types that can be stored in the DB.
 Here are some common ones:

 * Serial
 * Integer